Purpose

 2. Benefits to applicant's career progression.

-Applications must be received at least 1 month prior to conference travel and 3 months prior to a research visit.
-Up to a maximum of 4 awards will be granted per annum.
 Payment of the award will be made on receipt of a report suitable for publication in the Bulletin of the Society.

 Copyright (c) The British Society of Rheology, 2022.
 All rights reserved.
 The British Society of Rheology is registered in England and Wales under Charity number 24996.